We used a unique gin in this cocktail, but any gin and grapefruit juice will do!

 Bold enough to stand up to the sweet and sour notes of the grapefruit, the Nouaison was a great base for the herbal parts of the French Tart.

-- Add the grapefruit, lemon, St. Germain, gin, simple syrup and sage bitters into a shaker.
+Add the grapefruit and lemon juices, St Germain, gin, simple syrup and sage bitters into a shaker.